guanquann/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all contacts using the `list` command.
 Three contacts in the list of which the first and third contacts are marked as favourite.
 You may use `addfav` to add these contacts as favourites.

     1. Test case: `removefav i/ 1,3`<br>
-       Expected: First and third contact are removed from favourites.
-Details of the affected contacts are shown in the status message.
+       Expected: First and third contacts are removed from favourites.
+Details of the affected contacts are shown in the result display.

     1. Test case: `removefav i/ 1`<br>
        Expected: First contact is removed from favourites.
-Details of the affected contact is shown in the status message.
-A warning regarding contacts that were not previously in favourites is also shown in the status message.
+Details of the affected contact are shown in the result display.
+A warning regarding contacts that were not previously in favourites is also shown in the result display.

     1. Test case: `removefav i/ 0`<br>
        Expected: No contact is removed from favourites.
-An error message indicating invalid command format is shown in the status message.
+An error message indicating invalid command format is shown in the result display.

-    1. Test case: `removefav x i/ 1` (where x is any character) <br>
+    1. Test case: `removefav x i/ 1` (where x is any non-space character) <br>
        Expected: Similar to previous.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_

 ---